-A bee has a total of five eyes.
-Two are large compound eyes on the side of its head while the other three are known as ocelli, or ‘simple’ eyes, which are located in a triangle on the center of the head.
+A bee possesses a total of five eyes.
+This includes two large compound eyes on the sides of its head and three smaller ocelli eyes located on the top of its head.

 How Do Bees See the World?